Srikanth-343/Predictive-Analysis-on-Healthcare/README.md

   ![image](https://github.com/Srikanth-343/Predictive-Analysis-on-Healthcare/assets/57741770/57b02c5e-0644-4148-a8dd-5720974cb67d)

+- The classification model yielded a precision of 0.74 on the test set, demonstrating its by and large prescient presentation.
+The disarray lattice uncovers that among the 117 examples, 75 were precisely named "1" (patients with liver illness), while 12 were accurately delegated "2" (patients without liver infection).
+Notwithstanding, the model battled with misleading up-sides, misclassifying 18 occurrences as "2" when they were in fact "1."
+The order report gives a complete evaluation, featuring lopsided characteristics in accuracy, review, and F1-score between the two classes.
+The model shows more grounded execution in recognizing patients with liver sickness (class "1") however displays constraints in precisely characterizing patients without liver illness (class "2").

 ## Results and Recommendations

 - Feature Exploration and Selection: Research include significance, utilizing progressed methods for a more profound comprehension of factors impacting liver sickness